mhariri-codemaster/Census-HighWage-Prediction/README.md

 ## Directory

-The main directory contains the following files/folders:
+The main directory should contain the following files/folders (make sure to add the train and test folders when you are using this code):
 -train
 --train.csv
 -test